PangboStone/Transformer-Forward-Dynamics/README.md

-# Transformer-Based and Physics-Informed Models for Manipulator Forward Dynamics
+# Industrial Manipulator Forward Dynamics Modelling with Transformer-Based and Physics-Informed ESN Models

 This repository contains the complete implementation for a research project focused on learning the forward dynamics of industrial manipulators.
 It provides a replication of the PC-ESN++ baseline model and introduces several advanced alternatives, including a novel Transformer-based framework (TFD-Net), an efficient Linformer variant, and a Physics-Informed PC-ESN.